denismo/hopper/README.md

 Example is a real-time analytics use case, where page view requires additional resolution such as geo-ip lookup and user agent, both of which run in parallel, until the results are provided to the final handler which stores it in a DB.

-The handlers are just normal Python functions, and they will be invoked in separate Lambda invocations, ensuring the pipeline is non-blocking.
+The handlers are just normal Python functions (or Python lambdas), and they will be invoked in separate Lambda invocations, ensuring the pipeline is non-blocking.

 ```python
 # pageView?url=...